sadephp/boilerplate/readme.md

 1. Clone repo
 2. Run `composer install`
-3. Work and use the storybook (public folder).
+3. Work and use the storybook.
 4. Build with `composer run build`